Doctorate Extension Scheme

 If you are studying a programme which requires an ATAS clearance certificate and your programme end date has been postponed by more than 3 months, you need to apply for ATAS to cover the remainder of your programme.
 Whilst you do not need to submit an ATAS certificate with your DES application, having a valid ATAS for the full duration of your course is one of the conditions attached to your Tier 4 visa.

-The statement must be in the format required for a Tier 4 application, and must not be more than 31 days old on the date that you apply.
+The statement must be in the format required for Student visa application, and must not be more than 31 days old on the date that you apply.

 You will also need to submit: